ccameron-chromium/hdr-headroom-limit/EXPLAINER.md

 as the target HDR headroom parameter.

-In this proposal, we introduce a CSS property that specifies a maximum HDR headroom paramter value to use during tone mapping.
+In this proposal, we introduce a CSS property that specifies a maximum HDR headroom parameter value to use during tone mapping.
 This has the effect of limiting how bright HDR content can appear.

 ## Use Cases